Reviews You Can Rely On

 Ease of Use

 When you get to camp, you shouldn't have to struggle to keep your head cushion in place during the night.
 Likewise, your pillow should deploy quickly and pack and unpack with ease.
 Lastly, your pillow should be a breeze to wash and dry.
-In this metric, we considered a myriad of features related to how easy each pillow is to use.
+We considered a myriad of features related to how easy each pillow is to use.
 For simplicity's sake, we preferred pillows with attached stuff sacks.
 Searching for a misplaced stuff sack while packing up camp is less than desirable.

 Credit: Jason Wanlass